pablo-jurado/week_7_lecture_1_exercises/answers.md

 ---

-3) Which of the following are examples of accessing a particular element from an array named groceries?
+3)Which of the following are examples of accessing a particular element from an array named groceries?
 (Select all that apply)

 **answer a. groceries[2] = "Broccoli";**